July 27, 2020

 Dear Families and Friends,

 Our dedicated staff and Little Sisters have been working tirelessly to make sure that your loved ones remain safe and healthy.
-Please stay at home and minimize social contact as much as possible to keep your family members safe.
+Please stay at home and minimize social contact as much as possible.
+This will keep your family members safe.

 Thank you for your understanding and collaboration as we make decisions for the health and safety of our Residents and staff.
 We will continue to keep you updated with any new developments.